mbaze/bzpack/README.md

 `Elias(N)` is stored as the least significant bit of the byte containing `ooooooo`.
 An offset of 16384 or greater indicates the end of the stream.

-The format employs an experimental exhaustive parser that achieves a globally optimal encoding, but compression may take even several minutes for blocks of 4 KiB or higher.
+The format employs an experimental exhaustive parser to achieve globally optimal encoding but compression may take several minutes for blocks of 4 KiB or larger.
+This is excessive for general use but acceptable in sizecoding, where every byte matters.

 Supported options: